 For as long as I can remember, I’ve loved science fiction.
 As a kid, I read every Doctor Who novelisation I could get my hands on and devoured each in a day or two.
 When I was a little older, I noticed my Dad had a sizeable collection of Sci-Fi books too, and I didn’t take long to work my way through them … books by Isaac Asimov, Arthur C Clarke, and E.E.
 Doc Smith to name but a few.
 The more surreal stories of A.E.
 Van Vogt were a particular favourite.
 And as an adult, I’ve continued to read … Niven & Pournelle, Lois McMaster Bujold, and so many others worthy of mention.
 (One day, I’m going to get around to putting them all up on Goodreads.
 But not today.)

 But that doesn’t really answer the question.
-These books didn’t inspire me so much as they fed an addiction, a hunger for stories that were separated from the mundanity of the real world yet still felt could one day happen (which, I guess, is why the fantasy and superhero genres didn’t grab me in quite the same way).
+These books didn’t inspire me to write so much as they fed an addiction, a hunger for stories that were separated from the mundanity of the real world yet still felt could one day happen (which, I guess, is why the fantasy and superhero genres didn’t grab me in quite the same way).

 And it wasn’t just books; it was stories.
 Stories in books, audio plays, TV shows and movies, it doesn’t matter.
 Sure, the medium by which the story is told will affect it, but they are all stories.